TomWhitwell/Magnetophon/README.md

 Status:
 - Proto 2 designed and sent to fab
-- Proto 1 used for 4 days solid at SuperBooth
+- Proto 1 used for 4 days straight at SuperBooth
 - Proto 1 built, needed extra capactitor to kill huge ultrasonic oscillation
 - Not verified
 - January 2016 Prototype sent for manufacture